Honor the Sanctity of Human Life

 Read the full proclamation here.
-Sanctity of Human Life (SOHL) Sunday is nationally recognized on the Sunday in January closest to the original proclamation date of the 22nd, falling next on January 20, 2019.
+Sanctity of Human Life (SOHL) Sunday is nationally recognized on the 3rd Sunday in January, falling next on January 16, 2022.

 Your work to uphold the sanctity of human life has a physical, emotional and spiritual impact on your community and demonstrates that each life has value and is loved by Jesus Christ.
 It is important that we proclaim this truth and come together as the body of Christ to honor the sanctity of each human life.

 Your church can help by recognizing Sanctity of Human Life Sunday.
 Free digital flyers, bulletin inserts and posters are available in English and Spanish below for your church or group to download.

 SOHL Digital Fliers:

 These can be used on your church’s/organization’s website or for emails.